bint0ant0/SortIQ/README.md

 # SortIQ
 # ♻️ SORTiQ: AI-based Value Component Recovery

 SORTiQ  (PoC) is intended to create an intelligent pre-sorting system designed to close the value-recovery gap in e-waste recycling.
-By moving from destructive bulk shredding to a targeted, component-level depopulation strategy, SORTiQ can improve purity and recovery of Critical Raw Materials (CRMs) while ensuring compliance with modern regulatory mandates.
+By moving from destructive bulk shredding to a targeted, component-level depopulation strategy, SORTiQ can improve purity and recovery of Critical Raw Materials (CRMs) while ensuring compliance with modern regulatory mandates.Results are not quantified since the attempts are more experimental, aiming to see possibilities, and gain a closer understanding of process and real-world constraints.
 ## 🚀 Project Overview
 * **Aim:** Automated detection and recovery of high-value components (PCBs, magnets, RAM) from e-waste streams for targeted recycling or direct reuse.
 * **Research Focus:** Investigating the systems-thinking approach to e-waste recovery, specifically managing data uncertainty propagation, industrial safety requirements, and economic trade-offs in automated sorting pipelines.